Kanzyone/Venge-Bugs/README.md

 The repository functions as an open and continuously evolving archive of known issues, maintained through community contribution and careful documentation.

+License

+This project is licensed under the Massachusetts Institute of Technology (MIT) - see the LICENSE file for details.